Brobin/data-modeling/readme.md

 `python program.py tree {x}`

-After running this command, the program will create the `users/tree` and `messages/tree` and populate them with the files structured in a B+ tree fashion with the the file `GROOOT_000000.dat` beign the root node, which contains n pointers and n-1 keys.
+After running this command, the program will create the `users/tree` and `messages/tree` and populate them with the files structured in a B+ tree fashion with the the file `GROOOT_000000.dat` (I AM GROOT!) being the root node, which contains n pointers and n-1 keys.

 ### Querying the B+ trees